-More than 160,000 individual audio items (known as carriers) are held in the NFSA’s collection — varying from cylinders and lacquer discs to digital audiotapes and compact discs.
+More than 160,000 individual audio items (or carriers) are held in the NFSA collection — varying from cylinders and lacquer discs to digital audiotapes and compact discs.

-Sound recordings can deteriorate, making content retrieval difficult.
-Discs and cylinders suffer damage when played, resulting in scratches and other audible defects.
-They also break down over time: magnetic tapes can become sticky from binder breakdown, misshapen, shrunken or brittle from deterioration of the plastic tape base.
-Problems with CDs are now only beginning to be understood.
+Sound recordings can deteriorate, which makes it difficult for us to retrieve their content.
+Discs and cylinders also suffer damage when played, resulting in scratches and other audible defects.
+They break down over time: magnetic tapes can become sticky from binder breakdown, and misshapen, shrunken or brittle from deterioration of the plastic tape base.

-Producing a restored sound recording begins with the skillful repair of damage to the original sound recording (known as a carrier).
-Technical experts make an assessment of the damage, then carefully carry out repairs, often with the aid of a binocular microscope (pictured) to ensure precise matching of broken pieces.
+Restoring a sound recording begins with the skilful repair of damage to the original carrier.
+Our experts assess the damage and then carefully carry out repairs, often with the aid of a binocular microscope (pictured right) to ensure the precise matching of broken pieces.

 Some materials, such as magnetic tape, suffer chemical deterioration.
-This can be partially reversed by heating in a low humidity environment, rejuvenating the tape and transferring the content to more stable formats.
+We can partially reverse this by heating in a low humidity environment, rejuvenating the tape and transferring the content to more stable formats.

-Vacuum, abrasive, ultrasonic or solvent cleaning are used to clean the carriers.
-Different methods are needed for different carriers.
-For example light solvents, ideal for cleaning vinyl discs, may destroy lacquers, while water-based solutions damage gelatine discs.
+We may use vacuum, abrasive, ultrasonic or solvent cleaning to clean the carriers, with different methods suited to different carriers.
+For example light solvents, ideal for cleaning vinyl discs, may destroy lacquers; water-based solutions damage gelatine discs.

-Audio Services staff have technical expertise in all areas of sound reproduction, from turntable and stylus geometry, through to sampling rates and sub-codes.
-This ensures efficient and expert reproduction of all recordings, from a straightforward copy of a 78-RPM disc to a major reconstruction of a damaged lacquer disc, or reproduction of poorly recorded or damaged tape material.
+Audio Services staff are technical experts in all areas of sound reproduction, from turntable and stylus geometry, through to magnetic media and film sound.
+Our expertise ensures efficient reproduction of all recordings, from a straightforward copy of a 78 RPM disc to a major reconstruction of a damaged lacquer disc, or reproduction of poorly recorded or damaged tape material.

-Using analog (pictured) or digital processing and noise reduction systems, we can restore and enhance the quality of sound to its original level, regardless of the original format.
-New copies are then produced for ready access on compact discs, cassettes or video audiotracks, and preservation copies are placed in the collection for long-term safety.
+Using analogue or digital processing and noise reduction systems, we can restore and enhance the quality of sound to its original level, regardless of the original format.

-Copying or duplication is an essential part of media archiving.
-When fragile material is copied, we obtain a new preservation copy to ensure the survival of the original.
-In addition, making duplicate or access copies of collection material allows public access without endangering the preserved copies.
-Preservation copies are now made on polyester-based materials for archival permanence.
+Preservation is an essential part of media archiving; when we transfer fragile material, we create a new preservation digital file to ensure the survival of the original.
+In addition, we create duplicate and access copies for the collection which allows public access and different media sizes for delivery to clients.

-The NFSA’s digital audio workstations are the latest in archiving and mastering technology.
-All studios are equipped with Cube-Tech Dual-Pentium 'AudioCube’ computers, using the most powerful software to remove clicks, crackle, hiss, buzz and a multitude of audible defects from disc, tape, film soundtracks and digital recordings.
+Our digital audio workstations are equipped with the latest in archiving and restoration tools including Cube-Tec, Isotope, Waves and other restoration tools.
+This software can remove clicks, crackle, hiss, buzz and a multitude of audible defects from disc, tape, film soundtracks and digital recordings.

-The NFSA’s Film Sound section has two studios devoted to the reproduction and restoration of Optical and Magnetic formats from 16mm to 35mm.
-Damaged, shrunken and/or deteriorated material is replayed on 'Sondor’ and 'Perfectone’ reproducers incorporating modified heads, and restored using the latest European digital audio workstations.
+Our Film Sound section has two studios devoted to the reproduction and restoration of Optical and Magnetic formats from 16mm to 35mm.

-The Mastering studios use a variety of tools including Sonic Solutions 'Sonic Studio’ and Cube-Techs 'AudioCube’ workstations, Steinberg 'Wavelab’ and 'Nuendo’ software to ensure the highest standards of mastering for video, DVD, CD and film.
+Our mastering studios use a variety of tools including Wavelab, Pro Tools, Waves, Izotope and Cube-Tech software to ensure the highest standards of mastering for video, DVD, CD and film.

-Audio Services also assists people and organisations with specialist archival needs, provides technical expertise and advice and maintains contemporary and obsolete equipment to support its audio work.
+Audio Services also assists people and organisations with specialist archival needs, provides technical expertise and advice and maintains contemporary and obsolete equipment to support our audio work.